Thompson Creek’s® vinyl bay windows are the perfect choice for creating curb appeal while adding light and warmth to your home’s interior.

 Our exterior bay windows are typically comprised of one center picture window that allows light to flood into your home.
 This center window is usually flanked by your choice of casement or double-hung windows on each side.
 Every bay window is made with the highest quality materials and our most energy-efficient glass for maximum durability, comfort and cost savings.

 Browse Your Window Options

 If you can't find answers just contact us

-A true replacement window is custom-built to fit within the opening of an existing window.
-It’s built to fit precisely and can be installed without disturbing the interior and exterior areas around the window.
+A replacement bay window is custom-built to fit within the opening of an existing window.
+It is built to fit precisely and can be installed without disturbing the interior and exterior areas around the window.
 Since custom windows are made to fit precisely, they are the most energy efficient.

-We recommend partnering with a window company that manufactures their own energy efficient products, has a proven reputation for quality products and customer service, and provides a comprehensive warranty on every product they sell – including installation and labor.
+We recommend partnering with a window company that manufactures their own energy efficient bay windows, has a proven reputation for quality products and customer service, and provides a comprehensive warranty on every product they sell – including installation and labor.

-There is no set rate to determine the cost of your new replacement windows.
+There is no set rate to determine the cost of your new bay windows, without inspecting the property and installation requirements..
 We recommend requesting a free no obligation quote, which includes a consultation with one of our experts.
 At the end of that consultation, you will receive a written proposal with the finished price and any available financing options.

 Low-emissivity, or low-e glass, is a very thin coat of material that reflects heat away from the window’s surface, keeping heat out in the summer and inside in the winter.
 Low-e glass is the most cost-effective way to increase the efficiency of your windows.
 It can also help reduce the amount of ultraviolet radiation entering your home, reducing discoloration or fading to your furniture and carpet.